… and why it matters to you even if you are not a copywriter.

 If there’s no first step, chances are there won’t be a second.
 If you indeed crafted a compelling copy, that’s fine and everything, but make sure that you can persuade someone to read it.

 Your purpose is to get the reader’s attention and get them to read your headline.
 And the sub-headline.
-And the first sentence of your body copy.
+Then, the first sentence of your body copy.
 And the second.
 And the third.
 All the way down to your call to action.

 Unless of course, you are Airbnb, then all you need is a third of a landing page and this: